avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

 The "cross" here is between the distribution of the samples $y^i$ and the distribution of the predictions $\hat{y}^i$.

-In this case there's no closed form solution, so we'll need to train the model using some optimization scheme.
-Since this loss is **convex**, gradient-based approach should lead us to the global optimum.
+In this case, there's no closed form solution, so we'll need to train the model using some optimization scheme.
+Since this loss is **convex**, the gradient-based approach should lead us to the global optimum.

 We can plot this loss function, to convince ourselves of its convexity.